j-corp-25/DSA_PREP-Interview/Sep4/code.md

 ```

 The function above would be a O(n) example because there are two loops and each loop would be O(n) and having two would mean 2n which simplifies to n removing the constant.

+Nested loops would be a n * n operation making it a BigO of n^2 which would be a decrease in perfomance